skymunn/dotfiles/nvim/README.md

 4. Install all fonts in this root folder.
 5. Execute `:PlugInstall`
 6. Execute `:CocInstall <Extension>`
+7. If you using Windows, execute `right_click_menu.reg` in this folder to enable right clicking.

 ## coc.vim Extension
 1. coc-tsserver